For Students & Parents

-For students in Dual Enrollment and Project ASPIRE courses, information and requests for disability accommodations will be managed by students' high school counselors and school disability accommodations offices.
+For students in Concurrent Enrollment and Project ASPIRE courses, information and requests for disability accommodations will be managed by students' high school counselors and high school disability accommodations offices.

-Early Study Aspirations students can access NetTutor through their Blackboard accounts.
-Dual Enrollment students can also access NetTutor through Blackboard, but they must first activate their University of Maine System (UMS) account.
-Students can email Jamie Austin, USM Early College and Program Coordinator to activate their UMS account.
+Early Study Aspirations students can access NetTutor through their Brightspace accounts.
+Concurrent Enrollmentand Project ASPIRE students can also access NetTutor through Brightspace, but they must first activate their University of Maine System (UMS) account.
+Students receive an email during the first few weeks of their Concurrent Enrollment course with instructions on how to activate their UMS account.